yyx990803/pod/README.md

             // guarunteed to be correct.
             "port": 8080,

-            // pod will use this script before checking
+            // pod will look for this script before checking
             // in package.json of the app.
             "script": "dist/server.js",